allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 ## Filesystem vs Developer

-When developing an application, we can use a `bind-mount` to mount source code into the container and let it see code changes [right away](https://docs.docker.com/get-started/06_bind_mounts/) :dancer: :
+When developing an application, we can use a `bind-mount` to mount source code into the container and let it see code changes [right away](https://docs.docker.com/get-started/06_bind_mounts/) :dancer:.
+A bind mount is another type of mount, which lets you share a directory from the host's filesystem into the container:

 ```sh
 docker run \